Scams Targeting American Seniors

 • Do not respond to unsolicited calls, emails, or postal mail.

-• Do no send any money even to relatives, without verifying that they need it.
+• Do not send any money—even to relatives—without verifying that they are real.

 • Do not share OTPs or confidential information with anyone.